jazzband/djangorestframework-simplejwt/README.rst

   ``SIGNING_KEY`` setting will be used.
 If an RSA algorithm has been specified by the ``ALGORITHM`` setting, the ``VERIFYING_KEY`` setting must be set to a string which contains an RSA public key.

+USER_ID_TO_USER
+  A function that will be called with the value of ``USER_ID_FIELD`` when decoding a token.
+  It should return a user object or raise User.DoesNotExist.
+This lets you specify a custom behaviour for user_id decoding and object instantiation.

+USER_TO_USER_ID
+  A function that will be called with the user object when encoding a token.
+  It should return a user_id to be placed into ``USER_ID_CLAIM`` in the token.

 AUTH_HEADER_TYPES
   The authorization header type(s) that will be accepted for views that require